-Apokyn is a prescription drug approved by the Food and Drug Administration (FDA) in 2004 to treat intermittent “off” episodes in people with advanced Parkinson’s Disease.
-Apokyn is also referred to by its drug name, Apomorphine.
+Apokyn is a prescription drug approved by the U.S. Food and Drug Administration (FDA) in 2004 to treat intermittent “off” episodes in people with advanced Parkinson’s disease.
+Apokyn is also referred to by its drug name, apomorphine.
 Your doctor may prescribe an antiemetic (drug that prevents nausea and vomiting) such as trimethobenzamide to take along with Apokyn.

 Apokyn is not suitable for use in people who have previously shown hypersensitivity to apomorphine, sulfa drugs, or sulfites.
 Apokyn must be used with caution in people with asthma, schizophrenia, low blood pressure, liver or kidney problems, electrolyte imbalance, or a history of alcohol addiction, stroke, heart attack, or a cardiac condition called long QT syndrome.
 Apokyn may not be appropriate for women who are pregnant or breastfeeding.

 Apokyn is a member of a class of drugs called dopamine agonists.
 Apokyn is believed to work by imitating the action of dopamine in the brain.

 To prevent nausea, your doctor may ask you to begin taking an antiemetic, such as trimethobenzamide, a few days before you begin using Apokyn.
 You should continue taking the antiemetic until your doctor tells you to discontinue it.
 Use only the antiemetic prescribed by your doctor.
 Do not use antiemetics with drug names that end in “-setron,” including ondansetron, granisetron, and alosetron, while using Apokyn.
 Drugs of this class can cause serious interactions with Apokyn.